 To green the side of a carport, 5 - 6 horizontal wires are usually installed.
 This arrangement is similar to that of a vineyard wire frame (row of espaliers) or a cable system 8010 on a wall.
-The distance between most carport supporting posts is 2.5 metres.
+The distance between most carport posts is 2.5 metres.
 This is too far apart.
 The wire rope can not be tensioned correctly and will sag.
 Therefore, we recommend an additional vertical wire rope (a "hanger") in the middle between the supports from above, i.e. a wire rope fastened into the roof or rafter with an eye bolt and a rope clamp, where the horizontal strands will be connected to it via a cross clamp.
 Alternatively, these vertical wire ropes can be attached at ground level with an earth anchor.
 The plant shoots can then be guided and braided into the system until a thick, opaque greening is created.

 In public areas, horizontal ropes are not recommended, because of the ladder effect (easy climbing access for potential vandals or children).
-Arrangements similar to system 7060 are a good alternative there.
+Arrangements similar to system 7060 are a good alternative here.